arackaf/simple-react-bootstrap/readme.md

 # NavBar

 The NavBar component is mostly a set of helpers for generating the html Bootstrap expects.
-The real value this component adds is in the `NavBar.Dropdown` component, and the `NavBar.Toggle` component, which adds the normal Bootstrap behavior which hides the NavBar's contents and exposes a "hamburger menu" button to slides toggle the content down / up.
+The real value this component adds is in the `NavBar.Dropdown`, and the `NavBar.Toggle` components; the latter adds the normal Bootstrap behavior which hides the NavBar's contents on small screens, and renders instead a "hamburger menu" button to slides toggle the contents down / up.

 ## Usage